 This chapter recounts four incidents.
 First, Mary Magdalene, Simon Peter and ‘the disciple whom Jesus loved’ visit the tomb and discover that Jesus’ body is not there.
 Second, Mary meets and speaks to Jesus.
 Third, that evening Jesus appears to ‘the disciples’, he breathes the Spirit onto them and commissions them.
-Fourth, a week later he appears to Thomas who then acknowledges Him as Lord and God.
-This leads directly into the summary statement for the writing of the gospel; ‘these are written that you may believe that Jesus is the Son of God and that by believing you may have life in his name’ (20:31).
+Fourth, a week later he appears to Thomas who then acknowledges him as Lord and God.
+This leads directly into the summary statement for the writing of the gospel: ‘these are written that you may believe that Jesus is the Son of God and that by believing you may have life in his name’ (20:31).

-A great deal more happens when Jesus joins the disciples in their locked in room that evening.
+A great deal more happens when Jesus joins the disciples in their locked-in room that evening.
 They encounter the risen Jesus who twice speaks peace to them.
-He shows them the wounds of crucifixion both as evidence that it is truly Him, but also as the substance of the gospel message of salvation that He then commissions them to take to the world.
-They are then commissioned by Jesus on behalf of the Father in the power of the Spirit and with His authority to forgive.
+He shows them the wounds of crucifixion both as evidence that it is truly him, but also as the substance of the gospel message of salvation that he then commissions them to take to the world.
+They are then commissioned by Jesus on behalf of the Father in the power of the Spirit and with his authority to forgive.
 This is the birth of the church, which is then dramatically enlarged a few weeks later when the same message is given and preached on the day of Pentecost.
 These five brief verses speak of the Trinitarian Godhead, the crucifixion and resurrection, the gospel message of forgiveness and the gift of the Spirit, and the authority of church (the believing community).

-The final encounter with Thomas leads directly into summary call to believe that Jesus is the Christ, the Son of God.
+The final encounter with Thomas leads directly into a summary call to believe that Jesus is the Christ, the Son of God.
 Every story, dispute, event and narrative in the past twenty chapters has pointed towards this statement.
 All humanity is now called to believe in Jesus Christ, the Son of God.

 This chapter recounts the resurrection appearance following the miraculous catch of fish, Jesus restoring Peter and then recommissioning him.

 The fishing miracle is a conscious re-run of the disciple’s first calling in Luke 5:1-11.
-Jesus repeats the miracle in the new post resurrection context.
+Jesus repeats the miracle in the new post-resurrection context.
 There is some evidence that at that time the Jews thought there were 153 nations in the world, so the catch symbolises the future conversion of all nations.
 This is echoed in Jesus giving the bread and the fish in v13 which is once again a deliberate repeat of the feeding of the multitude in John 6.

 Q1 – Jesus: Do you Agape me?